harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 # Stone Age Problems

+- Websites are bloating quickly with IIFE modules
+- Maintaining third-party packages is cumbersome
 - Many cross browser bugs
-- Unoptimised code
-- IIFE modules eager loading and global scope
-- Manually refresh the page!

 <!--
-- It did have some notable issues though
+- IIFE were very difficult to optimise, you'd need to roll your own version of a package only picking the things you were going to use

 - The browser engines were way out of sync, you'd run into a lot of issues when testing between the browsers of what was supported, what needed vendor prefixes, etc

-- Websites were slow, while generally they had less scripts than today, the surrounding optimisations were minimal

-- IIFE were very difficult to optimise and you could run into conflicts within the global scope

-- Of course, had to manually refresh the page when making code changes, although some IDEs did have solutions for that -->
+-->

 ---